kartoza/univengis/README.md

 * Clone the geonode repository by running `git clone git@github.com:GeoNode/geonode.git docker-geonode`

+* Edit all the files in deployment and replace the variable `SERVER_IP` with the ip address of your server

 * Copy the files located in deployment to their respective location

 * Run `cp docker-compose.yml docker-geonode`